Skip to content

 • Custom logic: implements business rules (username availability, promotion code validity)

-Each input field in your form has its own isValid property that reflects whether that specific field meets all validation requirements:
+Each input field in your form has its own entry in the fields object that includes both its value and validation state:

 json